• d

 #Branding

-The labor shortage reached a record high in 2023.
+The labor shortage reached a record high lately.
 Companies are under increasing pressure to utilize employer branding as a key strategy to attract and retain top talent in the long term.
 A clear Employer Value Proposition (EVP), workplace diversity, and authentic, inclusive communication play a central role in this.
 Companies that strengthen their brand and position themselves as desirable employers are more successful in the long run in the competition for talent.

 «War for talent» in Switzerland